- What is the payment approval process?

 - How to approve payments, step by step

-- Payment approval policy and settings
+- Payment approval policies and thresholds

 - Common challenges in the payment approval process